Santa Cruz, California Population 2019

 Santa Cruz Population Growth

 Santa Cruz’s population has experienced steady growth since it was founded.
 The population during the 19th century rose to over 5,500 people.
 This number doubled in 1910.
-A slight population decline occurred in 1920 but by the next census, the population was on the upswing once again.
-The population grew to over 25,000 according to the 1960 census and had more than doubled by the year 2000.
-The most recent estimates show that the population has risen by 7.5% since the 2010 census, indicating that more growth is in this city’s future.
+A slight population decline occurred in 1920, but by the next census, the population was on the upswing once again.
+The population grew to over 25,000 according to the 1960 poll and had more than doubled by the year 2000.
+The most recent estimates show that the community has risen by 7.5% since the 2010 census, indicating that more growth is in this city’s future.